Equivariant Architectures for Learning in Deep Weight Spaces: Additional Experiments

 \subsection{Ablation Study}

-Here we investigate the effect of using only part of the blocks in our proposed architecture in Table~\ref{tab:ablation}.
-We do so on the classification task of MNIST INRs.
+Here we investigate the effect of using only part of the blocks in our proposed architecture, using the classification task of MNIST INRs.
+We compare the bias-to-bias (B2B), weight-to-weight (W2W) and a \emph{``diagonal"} version of DWSNets consists only of internal blocks which maps joint set dimensions.
+For example, for the B2B block, these internal blocks form the main diagonal.
+The results are presented in Table~\ref{tab:ablation}.
 Not surprisingly, the W2W block is the most contributing factor to the overall performance as it conveys most of the information.
 Nevertheless, adding the other blocks increase the overall performance.
+Interestingly, the diagonal DWSNet achieves performance similar to those obtained with all blocks.